RCIA Adapted For Children & Teens

 Asking questions about the church, mass, things that they’ve seen people doing at chruch, etc. Can last anywhere from 3 months to 1 year.
 Inquiry process will include both parents and children.

-Rite of Acceptance Who’s ready to move on?
+Ends with Rite of Acceptance Who’s ready to move on?

 Celebrate the Rite of Acceptance more than once a year (pending).
 Children will celebrate in the larger community with the adults